Set the size and the location of the window in the AppKit apps | How To Create macOS Apps

 Maximum size

-Set the maximum size of the window to NSWindow.maxSize property.
+Set the window’s maximum size to NSWindow.maxSize property.

 open var maxSize: NSSize